simoncblyth/opticks/notes/issues/review_sensor_id.rst

   * GGeo is still involved for everything, as still going via CSG_GGeo_Convert

-* WIP : HMM GGeo has its own stree ?
+* NOTE : GGeo has its own separate stree ?
+Used for old/new comparison presumably.
 * TODO : compare old and new inst and then switch to the new

   * how to switch to U4Tree.h/stree.h inst ?